flutter/website/web-analogs.md

 {:toc}

 <div class="begin-examples"></div>
 This page is for users who are familiar with the HTML and CSS syntax for arranging components of an application's UI.
-It maps HTML/CSS code snippets (on the left) to their Flutter/Dart code equivalents (on the right).
+It maps HTML/CSS code snippets to their Flutter/Dart code equivalents.

 ## Performing Basic Layout Operations